Libraries in Ku-ring-gai are now open

 Gordon has much of these resources archived in microfilm format.

-If you need a book we don't have in our collection, we can search the National Library database for you, find the item and borrow it from another library on your behalf.
+Inter-library loans have been suspended during the COVID-19 lockdown.
+When the service resumes, we can search the National Library database for you, find the item and borrow it from another library on your behalf.
 You'll need to fill out a special request form at one of our branches.

 The State Library provides a range of services and resources to assist public libraries with multicultural services to their culturally and linguistically diverse (CALD) communities.
 Ku-ring-gai Library supports the services on offer from the State Library by providing our patrons with access to a bulk loan of books from the State Library of NSW free of charge.